Things to do in Freycinet National Park, Tasmania

 Hazards Beach – a highlight of Freycinet National Park

-Freycinet is a spectacular peninsula of pink granite mountains surrounded by azure bays, pure white beaches, coastal dues and dry eucalypt forest.
+The Freycinet Peninsula is made of spectacular pink granite mountains surrounded by azure bays, pure white beaches, coastal dunes, and a dry eucalypt forest.

-Located on the east coast of Tasmania, it occupies a large part of the Freycinet Peninsula, named after French navigator Louis de Freycinet.
+Located on Tasmania’s East Coast, it occupies a large part of the Freycinet Peninsula, named after French navigator Louis de Freycinet.

 There are many amazing things to do in Freycinet National Park to enjoy the natural beauty.
-Here are a few of our highlights from our visit to this Tasmanian natural beauty.
+Freycinet ranks as one of my top places to visit in Tasmania, and after seeing all the highlights from our visit to this Tasmanian natural beauty below, you’re about to discover why…

 Wineglass Bay views